Dear Student Leader,

 If you are to lead any group of people, big or small, you must first understand yourself.
 Once you are secure with your inner motives, you can create the accepting environment for others to grow as well.

 Too often, as leaders, we take on more than we can handle in an attempt to get as many things done as possible.
 Perhaps it is our pride that stops us from asking for help or maybe it is our ego that makes us think we are capable of accomplishing everything all the time.
 Whatever the case may be, it is important to stop and remind yourself of your own mortality.
 Not necessarily in the sense that we will all die (sad truth) but rather that we are all humans, with limited abilities and resources.

 Part of being a good leader is knowing who to turn to and where to go.
-Do not be afraid to reach out to senior leaders and/or faculty for help, it is often what they are there to do.
+Do not be afraid to reach out to senior leaders or faculty for help; it is often what they are there to do.
 The responsibility gained from entering a new leadership position (whether officially recognized or not) does not need to rest solely on you.
-Rather, engage your team and DELEGATE when necessary.
-This is a huge step many leaders miss, especially those who are go getters/perfectionists.
+Rather, engage your team and delegate when necessary.
+This is a huge step many leaders miss, especially those who are go-getters or perfectionists.